muspelheim/LSTM-Text-Generation/README.md

    `git clone https://github.com/philiparvidsson/LSTM-Text-Generation`
 3. Change working directory to it:
    `cd LSTM-Text-Generation`
-4. Run it and specify sources:
+4. Run the program and specify sources:
    `./lstm.hy --sources corpus.txt`

 After each completed epoch, the program will save the model to a file.
 You can then use it to generate text by invoking the program with the `--generate` switch and providing a seed text: